filiptodoric/battle-game/README.md

     {
-      "mongoConnection": <connection string to the mongo db>, "socketPort": <which port for players to connect to via WebSocket>, "apiPort": <which port for admins to connect to via REST API>
+      "mongoConnection": <connection string to the mongo db>, "socketPort": <which port for players to connect to via WebSocket>, "apiPort": <which port for admins to connect to via REST API>, "maxMoves": <the maximum number of moves allowed for a game>
     }
 ```